 I offer the following workshops to weaving guilds, organizations, and conferences.
-My rate sheet is available upon request.
 If you are interested in a variation on one of these courses, please contact me to discuss possibilities.
 (Note: the photos above are all of student work, taken during one of my workshops.)

 3-day workshop “Crimp and Create”

 This is an on-loom workshop taking fiber in a new direction by creating “crimp cloth.”
 Learn to create fabric with permanently crimped designs that hold their memory even when washed.
 Apply this stash-busting technique to any threading and learn the thought process that will lead to endless possibilities for creating magic cloth.
 Participants will draft, weave, and crimp their samples in class.
 Learn how the fabric can be used for one-size-fits-all garments that flatter any figure, scarves and shawls that won’t slide off your shoulders, and knit-look ribbing for a sweater or jacket collar.
 Garment design and sewing tips are included.
 Advanced beginner and beyond.

 2-day workshop “Crimp and Create”